puppetlabs/puppet-docs/source/puppet/3.6/reference/modules_publishing.markdown

     # puppet module build <MODULE DIRECTORY>

-This will generate a `.tar.gz` package, which will be saved in the module's `pkg/` subdirectory.
+This generates a `.tar.gz` package, which is saved in the module's `pkg/` subdirectory.

 For example: